Protocol-based array extensions not working

 Conclusion

 This was an unexpected and unfortunate discovery, since I based my entire domain model on protocols.
-However, it led me to evaluate this architecture, where I eventually came to the conclusion that protocols are not good for models.
-Instead, I now use structs for models and protocols for services.
+However, it led me to evaluate the architecture and eventually come to the conclusion that protocols are not good for models.